Supercoolkayy/Ox-rollup/docs/milestone3/end-end integration/m3-reseed-and-validate.md

 # Milestone 3 — Reseeding & Validation

-This document covers reseeding the **ArbGasInfo shim** with fee data and validating **ArbSys / ArbGasInfo** behavior in a Stylus-first workflow.
+This document covers reseeding the **ArbGasInfo** shim with fee data and validating **ArbSys / ArbGasInfo** behavior in a Stylus-first workflow.
 Scope is limited to the shim path (no VM precompile injection).

 ---

 ## 1) Purpose

-* Keep local tests aligned with a real Stylus network by periodically **reseeding** `ArbGasInfoShim` at `0x…6c` with a 6-value tuple from a live RPC.
+* Keep local tests aligned with a live Stylus network by periodically reseeding `ArbGasInfoShim` at `0x…6c` with a 6-value tuple from RPC.
-* Support deterministic runs by falling back to **project configuration** (`precompiles.config.json`) or a **safe default**.
+* Preserve determinism when RPC is unavailable by falling back to project configuration (`precompiles.config.json`) or to a safe default.
-* Validate behavior end-to-end using raw precompile selectors and a small probe contract.
+* Validate end-to-end behavior using raw precompile selectors and a minimal probe contract.

 ---